AnyaLang/SBB_ML/README.md

     scheduler = get_linear_schedule_with_warmup(optimizer, num_warmup_steps=0, num_training_steps=(len(train_dataset) // train_batch_size) * num_epochs)
 ```

-*Results for different training parameters*
+*Results for different training parameters:*

 Our training was interrupted, so we couldn't fully evaluate the results for a batch size of 32.
 However, from what we observed, a **learning rate of 5e-05 yielded the highest performance in terms of accuracy, precision, recall, and F1 score**.
 In the next stage, we will continue training our model using this learning rate and adjust the batch size to fully assess the results for batch 32.